7 examples of accessibility design that developers should study

 Different people need different things from subtitles, and often at different times.
 For some, subtitles are important to help them understand what's being said — because they have trouble keeping up with the voice acting.
 For many others it's just helpful to have them there, as unobtrusive as possible, as a fallback for when they miss something.
 But it's not enough just to have subtitles for those players who need or want them.
 Accessibility best practice means allowing players control over how they're presented.

 Life is Strange stands out as one of the best games around in this regard, with subtitles that can be resized even to the point of being "hella large" for players who really need them big.
-Hamilton says it's also a rare — and perhaps unique — example of a game that offers subtitle letterboxing with a "semi-opaque overlay" (this is when a solid rectangle is placed behind the text, to increase contrast for better readability).
+Hamilton says it's also a rare — and perhaps unique — example of a game that offers an on/off toggle for subtitle letterboxing (this is when a solid semi-opaque rectangle or is placed behind the text, to increase contrast for better readability).
 Hamilton also praises Rise of the Tomb Raider's excellent closed captions for sound effects and speech, but he notes that it falls short by offering no configurability beyond a toggle for using different text colors to distinguish between characters.

 "Other industries already have this stuff all figured out," says Hamilton.
 "If you open up YouTube or Netflix, for example, you'll see a standardized set of configuration options.
 Game development still has a way to go until that point, but what Life is Strange has is an important step forward."